Haydz/haydz.github.io/_posts/2020-04-26-ThreatDefense.md

 On April 25th I was fortunate enough to participate in the Trend Micro Threat Defense workshop.

-You'll find a quick explanation of this event and somescreenshots.
+You'll find a quick explanation of this event and some screenshots.

 # What is a Threat Defense Workshop?